Luminoid/blog/source/_posts/iOS-Concurrency-and-Parallelism-Complete-Guide.md

 Smaller cycle, two notable additions:

-- **Isolated synchronous deinits** (`isolated deinit`) — a deinit can run on a specific actor, fixing a long-standing "deinit can't safely touch isolated state" gap.
+- **Isolated synchronous deinits** (`isolated deinit`): a deinit can run on a specific actor, fixing a long-standing "deinit can't safely touch isolated state" gap.
-- **`isolated(any)` parameters** — a parameter that says "I run on whichever actor I was given," without making the surrounding function isolated.
+- **`isolated(any)` parameters**: a parameter that says "I run on whichever actor I was given," without making the surrounding function isolated.
 Useful for higher-order async APIs that need to call a callback on the user's actor.

 ### Swift 6.2: approachable concurrency (Xcode 26, Sept 2025)

 Swift 6.2 reframes the defaults around a different mental model: **start on the main thread, opt into background work**.
 The 6.0 model was "every async function may hop to the global pool, every closure must prove it's `Sendable`."
 That produced a mountain of `Sendable` warnings on code that ran nowhere except the main thread.
 Three pieces, one philosophy.

-**`nonisolated(nonsending)` — async stays on the caller's executor.** A `nonisolated async` function used to implicitly hop to the global executor on entry.
+**`nonisolated(nonsending)`: async stays on the caller's executor.** A `nonisolated async` function used to implicitly hop to the global executor on entry.
 Now you can ask it to stay where it was called from:

 ```swift
 @MainActor final class ProfileViewModel {